epctex/autotrader-scraper/README.md

 -   Search any search results - Get any search results.
 New or used cars with brand and model information.

--   Filter by anything without any limits - Filter your search results by brand, price and any other options that the website provides.
+-   Filter by anything without any limits - Filter your search results by brand, price, and any other options that the website provides.
 No limits!

 -   Scrape any listing details - Retrieve information about the cars.
-Brand, model, price, mileage, fuel type, transmission, interior colors, exterior colors and many other features.
+Brand, model, price, mileage, fuel type, transmission, interior colors, exterior colors, and many other features.

+**🇬🇧 If you are looking into scraping Autotrader.co.uk instead of the UK store, please check our** [Autotrader Scraper](https://apify.com/epctex/autotradercouk-scraper?fpr=yhdrb).

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/autotrader-scraper/issues).